Skip to Content

 I did have some leftover moss mixture though, so instead of tossing it, I grabbed an old plastic lunch meat container to be a prop box too.
 This one has two different kinds of hoyas, and it’s much smaller.
 So I decided to ditch the smaller cups for that one and just dump the medium in the bin.

-Step 2: Mix the moss-based medium
+Step 2: Prepare the moss mixture

 I would say that my mixture is about 50% sphagnum moss and 50% perlite.
 Too much moss can get soggy and can potentially rot your plant.
 (See my post all about how to propagate cuttings in sphagnum moss for more, too.)
 The perlite helps keep things breathable.